The Permanent Rank of a Matrix (Part Three) Note on the Additive Basis Conjecture

-\lss This corollary follows from Theorem 3 by the Combinatorial Nullstellensatz (see \cite{a} section 3 for details), while Conjecture 2 implies Conjecture 1 with $c(p)=p$.
+\lss Theorem 3 gives Conjecture 1 when $p=3$ with $c(3)=4$, by the Combinatorial Nullstellensatz (see \cite{a} section 3 for details), while Conjecture 2 implies Conjecture 1 with $c(p)=p$.
 Theorem 3 will be proved at the end of the paper, after we have developed the necessary machinery, the main point here being Theorem 7.
 An early look at the easy derivation of Theorem 3 should help to motivate what precedes it.

-This paper is part 3 of the author's series {\em ``The permanent rank of a matrix”}; part 1 was [Yu]; and at this writing part 2 is still in preparation.
+This paper is part 3 of the author's series ``The permanent rank of a matrix”; part 1 was [Yu]; and at this writing part 2 is still in preparation.

 \centerline{ \bf Definitions and Notation}